warrior-cultures-and-training

 Training and Physical Conditioning

 Mastering wire climbing demanded more than technique; it required exceptional grip strength, core stability, and cardiovascular endurance.
-Ninja training regimens often included rope climbing from an early age, building calluses and hand strength.
-Historical accounts from the Shoninki (also a ninja manual) describe exercises such as climbing knotted ropes, climbing without legs (arms only), and climbing with weighted vests.
-Modern cross-training for ninja climbing includes:
+Ninja training regimens often included rope climbing from an early age, building calluses and hand strength that would allow a shinobi to hang from a rope for minutes without fatigue.
+Historical accounts from the Shoninki describe exercises such as climbing knotted ropes (using knots as handholds), climbing without using the legs (arms only), and climbing while wearing weighted vests made of sand or stones.
+The goal was to develop the ability to climb under any conditions, including while carrying weapons or wounded comrades.

 Historical Context and Cultural Significance